vitrineofcode/route-traveler/PROPOSAL.md

         Reduce enemy health
         If enemy health <= 0:
             Enemy is defeated
-            Check if all enemies are defeated
-                If yes, player wins the game
-                If no, spawn next enemy
     If enemy attacks player:
         Reduce player health
         If player health <= 0: